Insight·18 November 2025

 Cybercrime has become one of the most predictable business risks in the UK.
-The headlines highlight attacks on major retailers, hospitals or national infrastructure, but beneath the surface, the real story is about exposure—data that was online when it didn't need to be.
+The headlines highlight attacks on major retailers, hospitals or national infrastructure, but beneath the surface, the real story is about exposure, data that was online when it did not need to be.

 The State of UK Cybercrime in 2025